 The Illinois Metropolitan Investment Fund (IMET) and The Illinois Funds Investment Pool (IFIP) are not registered with the SEC.
 Oversight for IMET is provided by the IMET Board.
 The Board is responsible for policy formulation, as well as policy and administration oversight.
+The balances in the IMET pool are considered illiquid and the Village is unable to determine the weighted average maturity of this amount.

 IFIP is managed by the State of Illinois, Office of the Treasurer, which allows governments within the State to pool their funds for investment purposes.
 IFIP is not registered with the SEC as an investment company, but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.
-For both pools, the fair value of the positions in the pool is the same as the value of the pool shares.
+The fair value of the position in the pool is the same as the value of the pool shares.